akodali18/FlowLogProcessor/README.md

 * Output file location is "src/output.txt"
 * I have initiated the look up inside processLogs for ease of task.
 Usually it would be passed in as a parameter to AWSLogProcessor during instantiation or via dependency injection.
 * To polish the output i have right padded spaces to some columns while writing to file.
+* The AWSLogProcessor is a singleton class assuming that look up file is the same for a given cloud provider.

 Note: you will see commits from "MS".
 That is just my home's macbook name.
 As i set up git with an ssh key (ms@MSs-MacBook-Pro.local) from my home macbook and git seems to use that for author name.